louisgrasset/touitomamout/docs/docs/resources/storage/auth-system.md

 ---

 # Auth system
-To prevent Touitomamout to re-authenticate at each run, the application is storing the authentication tokens in a file.
+To prevent Touitomamout to re-authenticate at each run, the application stores the authentication tokens in a file.
 A `Cookies` file is always named with the following naming: `cookies.<source-twitter-username>.json`.

 **Take care of this file!**